 She Never Died is an odd beast.
 It’s not a true sequel obviously.
 But neither is it a gender-swapped reboot, as others have claimed.
 There certainly are similarities between the films and their main character but far from enough that I’d call it a reboot.
 It’s obviously set in the same reality as the first film.
 The revelation of Lacey’s real identity though seems a throwaway.
 It confirms the connection to Rollins’ character but none of her actions reflect anything attributed to who she’s supposed to be.
 Perhaps a later film will explain that.

 And make no doubt, the ending of She Never Died sets up for one, possibly a franchise.
 It could be interesting to see where this is going.
 Especially given the odd ending.

-She Never Died will play the Blood In The Snow film festival November 22nd.
+She Never Died will play at the Blood In The Snow film festival on November 22nd.
 You can check for other screenings on the film’s Facebook page.